 -

-Fuerte de San Sebastian del Pastelillo - Located on the island of Manga, the Fort of San Sebastian del Pastelillo is now home to the renowned Club de Pesca restaurant.
+Fuerte de San Sebastian del Pastelillo - Located on Manga Island, the Fort of San Sebastian del Pastelillo is now home to the renowned Club de Pesca restaurant.

-Originally, the Boquerón fort stood here, but it was…
+Previously, the Boquerón fort stood here until it was…

 - Castillo de San Felipe de Barajas - This fortress in Cartagena was constructed in 1639 and is situated on San Lázaro Hill.

-- Fuerte de San Sebastian del Pastelillo - Located on the island of Manga, the Fort of San Sebastian del Pastelillo is now home to the renowned Club de Pesca restaurant.
+- Fuerte de San Sebastian del Pastelillo - Located on Manga Island, the Fort of San Sebastian del Pastelillo is now home to the renowned Club de Pesca restaurant.

-Originally, the Boquerón fort stood here, but it was destroyed in 1741 by Admiral Vernon during his assault on Cartagena.
-Alongside other fortresses like Fort San Jose and Fort San Fernando, it managed the bay’s maritime traffic to deter potential attacks.
+Previously, the Boquerón fort stood here until it was destroyed in 1741 by Admiral Vernon during the attack on Cartagena.
+Alongside other fortresses like Fort San Jose and Fort San Fernando, it managed the bay’s maritime traffic to deter potential assaults.

-The Fort of San Sebastian del Pastelillo is equipped with 31 cannons and is camouflaged with the terrain.
-The name San Sebastian honors a Saint who was the patron of the conquerors, while Pastelillo is a military term meaning ‘like grass,’ signifying a castle that blends with the landscape.
+The Fort of San Sebastian del Pastelillo boasts 31 cannons and is cleverly camouflaged with the terrain.
+The name San Sebastian honors a saint who was the patron of the conquerors, while Pastelillo, a military term, signifies a castle that blends with the landscape.

 - Virgen del Carmen Bahia De Cartagena - Standing 15 meters tall and weighing about 20 tons, the marble sculpture of the Virgen del Carmen returned to Cartagena Bay on June 6, continuing a tradition of over 30 years that was paused after the statue’s collapse in August 2015.

-The iconic figure, crafted from Italian white marble, was retrieved from the seabed in a coordinated operation with the National Navy after it fell during a heavy rainstorm.
+The iconic figure, crafted from Italian white marble, was retrieved from the seabed in a coordinated operation with the National Navy.

-A pro-monument Board was established, meeting weekly in the sacristy of the Santo Domingo convent, where the Conciliar Seminary was located.
+A pro-monument Board was formed, meeting weekly in the sacristy of the Santo Domingo convent, where the Conciliar Seminary was located.

-Through Manuel Mainero, the Italian consul in Cartagena and representative of the “Italian Line” shipping company, the creation of a marble statue was commissioned from U. Luisi Heredi, sculptors from Pietra Santa, Italy, near Pisa.
+Through Manuel Mainero, the Italian consul in Cartagena and representative of the “Italian Line” shipping company, the creation of a marble statue was commissioned from U. Luisi Heredi, sculptors from Pietra Santa, Italy.

-The statue was inaugurated on July 16, 1958.
-On that day, a large crowd, led by Archbishop José Ignacio López, sang praises to the Virgin in a remarkable procession from the Cathedral to the walls along Arsenal Avenue.
+The inauguration occurred on July 16, 1958, with a large crowd, led by Archbishop José Ignacio López, singing praises to the Virgin in a remarkable procession from the Cathedral to the walls along Arsenal Avenue.

 - Plaza Bocagrande Centro Comercial - Enjoy the skyline of the modern Bocagrande neighborhood.